dendronhq/dendron-site/vault/dendron.roadmap.project.n.2020.server-migration.md

 ## Details

 Dendron's current architecture can be found [here](https://dendron.so/notes/c160ddce-edec-4f6e-841b-418d6030fa37.html).
 Currently, all of Dendron's indexing capabilities is provided by the `dendron engine` as a library which is included in every extension that uses it.
-This has many drawbacks - every extension re-indexes all notes and also blocks the client (vscode) during this process.
+This has many drawbacks - every extension re-indexes all notes and also blocks the client (VS Code) during this process.

 The Dendron server migration is to move Dendron to a client server architecture.
 Note that the migration will involve standing up **two servers**: one for language server functionality (the lsp server), and another for dendron's [lookup](https://dendron.so/notes/a7c3a810-28c8-4b47-96a6-8156b1524af3.html) capabilities (the express server).